-The first time I did a workout other than pilates was quite humbling.
-I took a Hi-Def class (hot yoga with weights meets bootcamp) and it was an absolute disaster.
+The first time I did a workout other than Pilates was quite humbling.
+I took a Hi-Def class (hot yoga with weights meets boot camp) and it was an absolute disaster.
 You take the class without shoes on your yoga mat, but even though I had done jumping exercises in PT, this was a whole new experience.
 My ankle hurt pretty badly, I was scared shitless I had fucked something up again, and for days my entire left leg was SO sore from overcompensating.
 Thankfully nothing was wrong, but it was back to going to PT and taking it easy on the exercise front.
-Bummer would be an understatement!
+A bummer would be an understatement!

 There was more travel on the horizon, which was such a blessing to keep my mind off the fact that I *still* wasn’t back into a workout routine.
-By mid-June, I had taken a 2-3 spin classes without any pain at all and finally graduated from physical therapy a few weeks later.
-Once I was ‘on my own’ so-to-speak, it was time for me to really re-evaluate a lot of the behaviors and habits I’d formed.
-Part of me yearned to jump back in to my old ways, but I knew I never wanted to end up in that boot or paying for physical therapy ever again.
+By mid-June, I had taken 2-3 spin classes without any pain at all and finally graduated from physical therapy a few weeks later.
+Once I was ‘on my own’ so to speak, it was time for me to really re-evaluate a lot of the behaviors and habits I’d formed.
+Part of me yearned to jump back into my old ways, but I knew I never wanted to end up in that boot or pay for physical therapy ever again.
 Finding a healthy balance was necessary!

 I made myself a promise that I wouldn’t travel at all in July so I could enjoy summertime in Chicago and that’s when I finally got the confidence to try to resume some sense of normality on the fitness front.
 I’m pretty sure I only worked out around six times towards the end of July, but it felt so good to regain a little bit of confidence in the classes that I’d been missing.
 (And as a side note, I now wear tennis shoes in those Hi-Def classes for extra stability… Don’t be afraid to listen to your body and modify where you need to!
 Sure, I may look like an idiot being the only person wearing shoes in a yoga class, but I’d rather be safe than sorry.)